alessia-andrisani/De-Coders-FinalProject/README.md

 # De-Coders-FinalProject

-Created at Apple Developer Academy Napoli
+`Moneying` is a simple app to keep track of expenses and subscriptions.

-An app to keep track of expenses and subscriptions.
+It has been developed in `SwiftUI` for iPhone.